 There are two types of melatonin on the market: immediate-release and prolonged-release.
 The first helps you fall asleep, while the second helps you stay asleep (generally recommended for those who wake up in the night).
 In most cases, both should be taken 30 minutes to an hour before going to bed.
 The dose should be tailored to the individual: be sure to consult your GP or pharmacist for advice on this.

-Once again, it’s our hormones that come into play here: endorphins, oxytocin, serotonin, dopamine and prolactin...
+Once again, it’s our hormones that come into play here: endorphins, serotonin, prolactin...
 During and after sex, the body secretes an assortment of relaxing hormones (or even soporific ones in the case of prolactin).
 This is truer still following an orgasm!
 It’s worth noting that while these effects are more pronounced in sex between two people, they still occur with an orgasm experienced by an individual alone (4).

 It’s often said that maintaining good habits in life is the best remedy of all and this is borne out by science: eating a balanced diet encourages good quality sleep (5).
 France’s National Institute of Sleep actually gives the following nutritional advice: eat protein more at lunchtime, opt for light meals, have dinner two to three hours before going to bed, and avoid alcohol which is a stimulant.
 And be aware that obesity increases the risk of sleep apnoea.